Captp2/my_api_returns/README.md

       -Add the controller in the urlManager component.
       -Add your personnal verification rules.

-The REST API deals with the following URL (for users dans tasks both) :
+The REST API deals with the following URL (for users and tasks both) :

     GET /users: list all users page by page;
     HEAD /users: show the overview information of user listing;